* press bio and images

 ...

-My present concurrent bodies of work, working with wild clay sourced from specific sites, are bourne from earlier research which has re-emerged whilst at Goldsmiths.
+I’m currently working on two durational bodies of work, both sourcing wild clay from specific sites, both bourne from earlier research which has re-emerged in a really determined way whilst on the part time MFA at Goldsmiths.

 On considering how social/gender inequalities and capitalism were enabled by land enclosure and the witchtrials, and by bringing the politics of ecological severance. othering and ancient common land into the contemporary discourse, these unravelled stories contribute to the much larger intersectional reclaimation of womens authority over their own bodies alongside of a desperate need for mutual aid in symbiosis with other indigenous rights and the more than human world.

-More about the ongoing bodies of work can be found here
+More about the work can be found here

 Earth Bound Spells of Reclamation